-Heating Mode -- The fan on delay of 45 seconds is not adjustable.
-The fan off delay (amount of time that the blower operates after the heat demand has been satisfied) may be adjusted by setting S1 switches 1 and 2 located on the SureLight® control.
+There is no cooling mode fan on delay; however, there is a cooling fan off delay of 45 seconds.
+This delay is not adjustacross the five pins on the integrated control.
 The unit is shipped with a factory fan off setting of 90 seconds.
 The fan off delay affects comfort and is adjustable to satisfy individual applications.
 Adjust the fan off delay to achieve a supply air temperature between 90° and 110°F at the exact moment that the blower is de-energized.
 Longer off delay settings provide lower return air temperatures; shorter settings provide higher return air temperatures.
 See figure 25.